iambhushan6/Realtime-Covid-Chatbot--Rasa/README.md

 "# Realtime-Covid-Chatbot--Rasa"
 -Example chat use this to test bot:-

-- Telegram: @corona19help_bot  Use this bot on telegram for realtime updates
+- Telegram: @corona19help_bot  Use this bot on telegram for realtime updates.
+It will work untill I have turned on ngrok on my laptop, please take this into consideration.
 -
 - User:   corona help
 - Bot:    Hello!
 My name is Businessonbot!